 Next, leaning on the front of the auto, is HOWELL SPARKS

-e.
-A daughter whose name we have not learned was born to Billy and Elizabeth (Evans) Sparks; she was married to Lee Norris.
+54.5.5 Dau Sparks, was born to Billy and Elizabeth (Evans) Sparks; she married Lee Norris.

-f.
-Francis Marion Sparks, son of Billy and Elizabeth (Evans) Sparks, was born on April 15, 1862, in Butts County, Georgia, and was a sixteen-year-old lad when he arrived in Marshall County, Alabama, with his parents.
+54.5.6 Francis Marion Sparks was born on April 15, 1862, in Butts County, Georgia, and was a sixteen-year-old lad when he arrived in Marshall County, Alabama, with his parents.
 He grew to manhood in Boaz and built a house on North Main Street.
 It was there that he brought his first wife, the former Mittice Thompson, about 1887.
 She was a daughter of James A. and Catherine M. (Wilkerson) Thompson.
-She died about a year after her marriage, and Marion (as he was called) was then married (2nd) to her sister, Elnora Samantha Thompson, on November 10, 1889.
+She died about a year after her marriage, and Marion (as he was called) was then married (second) to her sister, Elnora Samantha Thompson, on November 10, 1889.
 She had been born on September 19, 1861.

 Marion Sparks engaged in several enterprises to gain a livelihood.
 He farmed, sold merchandise, performed carpentry work, and ran a grist mill that ground corn.
 He was a member of the Odd Fellows and a staunch Democrat in politics.
 He gave each of his children a good education for that day.